Julie Maxton

-Dame Julie Katharine Maxton DBE (born 31 August 1955) is a British barrister, legal scholar, and academic administrator.
+Dame Julie Katharine Maxton DBE (born 31 August 1955) is a British-New Zealand barrister, legal scholar, and academic administrator.
 Since 2011, she has been executive director of the Royal Society.

 She spent most of her career working at the University of Auckland, where she rose to be Dean of its Faculty of Law.
 From 2006 to 2010, she was Registrar of the University of Oxford.

 Early life and education

 Maxton was born on 31 August 1955 in Edinburgh, Scotland.
 While at school, she played sport at international level, representing Scotland in lacrosse and hockey.

 She studied at law at University College London, and graduated with a Bachelor of Laws (LLB) degree in 1976.
 She then trained as a barrister, and was called to the bar at Middle Temple on 27 July 1978.

 Maxton moved to New Zealand after qualifying as a barrister.
 She undertook postgraduate study in law at the University of Canterbury, and graduated with a Master of Laws (LLM) degree in 1981.
 The same year, she became a naturalised New Zealand citizen.

 At the University of Auckland, she also undertook postgraduate research and completed her Doctor of Philosophy (PhD) degree in 1991.
 Her doctoral thesis is entitled Contempt of Court.